Designing Pressure Tolerant Electronics: It's All About Mechanics

-Electronics designed for high pressure environments can be used at ambient pressure, but the converse is not true.
+Electronics designed for high pressure environments can be used at ambient pressure, but the converse is not always true.
 Taking an ambient product into a high pressure environment typically requires designing a pressure vessel with the appropriate pressure/depth rating.
 The term “pressure tolerant electronics” can also refer to a system designed to operate in a fluid-filled enclosure, which is intended to prevent implosion and reduce maintenance.

 The enclosure for your electronics should be designed to meet a certain depth or pressure requirement for your application, which is a specialized area of mechanical design.
 The interior of the enclosure can still be brought up to a high pressure using air or an inert gas, which reduces the pressure gradient on the enclosure at the desired depth.

 Successful design of pressure tolerant electronics requires elements of mechanical design in two areas: enclosure design and component selection.
 In high-pressure applications such as for an instrument placed in an atmospheric chamber, the board will usually be subjected to uniform stress and will compress evenly.
 The challenge is to build the enclosure to withstand high pressures and prevent implosion (or explosion for an internal high pressure atmosphere).